-It’s worth noting that there are full-fat Garmin Edge models aimed at performance riders who want all the data possible, like power and heart rate, as well as Garmin Edge models for touring cyclists who prioritise navigation in unfamiliar terrain and Garmin Edge models for those no-frills cyclists who just want to track their speed, distance and time riding.
+There are full-fat Garmin Edge models for performance riders who want all the data possible, models for touring cyclists who need good navigation in unfamiliar terrain, and low-profile models for those cyclists who just want to track the basics.

-Let's start with the simplest, most affordable bike computers, and work up from there in our Garmin Edge comparison…
+We'll start with the simplest, most affordable Garmin Edge computers, and work up from there.

 Garmin Edge 20